kunrex/Sugar.Lang/docs/README.md

 ### The `ref` keyword

-`ref` is special in sugar because it lets you avoid struct copying, this is useful when you have large structs.
+`ref` is special in sugar because it lets you avoid struct copying, this is useful with have large structs.
 The `ref` function is used to obtain references of values.
 It expects one argument which must be a variable.

 ```cs